longtc/reveal-slides/examples/k8s.md

 - HPA: automatically scale a workload horizontally (number of running Pods)
 - VPA: automatically scale a workload vertically (resizing CPU and memory)

+Note:
+- scale workload depending on current demand
+- increase/decrease number of replicas or adjust resources
+- use cases for each?

 #### HPA definition